 Such person shall also be required to certify as a condition of employment that he or she is fully current on any and all debts, taxes, fees, judgments, claims, and other accounts and obligations due and owing to the Philadelphia Gas Works (PGW) or has voluntarily entered into a payment agreement with PGW.

 Failure to enter into a payment agreement shall result in the cancellation of the appointment and removal from the certification.
-The name of the eligible candidate will be returned to the eligible list.

 11.17 - APPOINTMENT AGE REQUIREMENTS.

 Class Minimum Age on Date of Appointment Police Officer Recruit 22 Police Officer 1 19 Firefighter 18 Correctional Officer 20